May 7, 2018

 Defined by Forrester as the “central nervous system” that acts “as the strategic execution system of record,” an operational system of record is a platform through which work gets done.

 Unlike traditional project management software that are designed around structured project management processes, an OSR is an all-purpose workflow platform that provides relevant processes for both planned and unplanned work, accommodating both structured and unstructured elements.

-It works the way you work, for both planned and ad hoc tasks and projects, collecting data along the way to help you improve processes and efficiency.
+It works the way you work, for both planned and ad hoc projects and tasks, collecting data along the way to help you improve processes and efficiency.

 It’s a communication and collaboration hub.
 It’s an assignment and task-tracking system.
 It’s a real-time window into resource/capacity that provides insight into staff/resource utilization and productivity.